 Research finds that shooting will not resolve the problems and inevitably causes many wounded bats to die painful deaths, while young bats are often orphaned and left to starve to death.

 I assumed that you, as Minister for the Environment, would be committed to protecting Queensland's ecosystems and the creatures that inhabit them, such as these flying foxes that contribute greatly to the health of your environment.
-I also understand that Queensland banned the shooting of flying foxes four years ago, when the government's Animal Welfare Advisory Committee found it to be inhumane.
+I also understand that Queensland banned the shooting of flying foxes in 2008, when the government's Animal Welfare Advisory Committee found it to be inhumane.
 What has changed since then?

 Grey-headed flying fox populations have been declining for many years.
 A federal report cited collapse of at least 30 percent between 1989 and 2001.
 This new decision puts this impressive species at serious risk of following the Christmas Island pipistrelle bat into extinction.